With all of the selections out there, how do we define the best sleep tracker?

 The Dreem band was developed by the founder of Rythm, a French startup company.
 Its developers wanted to make an effective device that was specifically designed to improve the wearer's sleep—which eventually led to the Dreem band.

 This wearable device is easy to use and is worn like a headband.
 Its accuracy is due to the 6 sensors it uses to monitor your sleep and track your brainwaves while you sleep.
-You can actually see your brainwaves on the app and use this data to measure your progress as you use it over time!
+You can actually see your brainwaves on the app and use this advanced sleep data to measure your progress as you use it over time!

 Dreem also tracks your EEG, heart rate, breathing, and movement while you sleep.
 The fact that it monitors your EEG (brain activity) is why it is more accurate—this doesn't allow your heart rate, movement, etc. to skew your data and make you think your sleep quality is better or worse than it actually is.